-Against this background the BEREC Office needed to cut two establishment plan posts thus further reducing its extremely limited capacity.
-In 2019, the Agency received two additional establishment plan posts, reinstating the number of posts as it was at the Agency in 2013 and 2014.
+Against this background the BEREC Office needed to cut two establishment plan posts thus further reducing its extremely limited capacity.20 In 2019, the Agency received two additional establishment plan posts, reinstating the number of posts as it was at the Agency in 2013 and 2014.
 In 2019 the Agency established nine additional contract agent (CA) posts and two additional seconded national expert (SNE) posts, and in 2020 four new CA and three additional SNE posts were approved by the MB for the BEREC Office.
 To provide the requested support to BEREC and to cope with its day-to-day operations the Agency introduced different measures oriented to achieving efficiency gains and outsourced different technical tasks to EC services21 or private contractors22.

-To free up further capacity for increased support to BEREC the staff involved in operational activities has been discharged from administrative and accounting assignments.
-As of 1 February 2020 only the staff of the respective centralised horizontal services prepare financial transactions
+To free up further capacity for increased support to BEREC the staff involved in operational activities has been discharged from administrative and financial assignments.
+As of 1 February 2020 only the staff of the respective centralised horizontal services prepare financial transactions (register data, initiate and verify transactions) in the EC IT system for accrued based accounting

-17 In accordance with Job Titles&Job Families 3rd edition issued in OCT 2018 by EC the accounting officer belongs to administrators' function group AD
+18 In accordance with Job Titles&Job Families 3rd edition issued in OCT 2018 by EC the accounting officer belongs to administrators' function group AD